tkdlek11112/TIL/Unity_RaidLike_devlog.md

 ## 4Day
 1. I found the way to make `gear system`.
 The animation will be changed what part we equip.
 2. reference is follow utube. [link](https://youtu.be/wyyuYX25tBU)
+3. I faced an issue that is my animations unsync each other.
+This means...
+My body and Weapon didn't start at same time.
+Actually, it start randomly for each.
+It looks so bad.
+4. To solve this problem, there are some solution in google.
+Someone recommand use `StartPlayBack` method on animator.
+But, I didn't work in my case.
+5. But `Play` method works.
+To sync my animations, I have to start that at once from 0 frame.
+Because unsync problem comes from animations start random frame for each.
+So, if all animations start 0 frame, it will be sync!!.
+6. animator.play(0,-1,0) first param is stateName. maybe 0 means current state.
+Second param is Layer number.
+If put -1, it start from first layer.
+Last param is a time offset what you want to start.